hash-bash/Superstore-Sales-Data-Analysis-Notebook/README.md

 # Superstore Sales Data Analysis Notebook
-Jupyter Notebook for Superstore Sales Data Analysis.
+Jupyter Notebook for Superstore Sales Data Analysis using Pandas and Matplotlib.

 ### Tasks covered in this Notebook are: